tomchadwin/tom.chadw.in/_posts/2019-10-30-qgis2webTheStorySoFar.md

 ## Improvements and tests

 Over time, common functions from the two original plugins were deduplicated, and the code became a little less unwieldy.
-However, I worried about releasing buggy versions - it did happen once or twice.
+However, I worried about releasing buggy versions--it did happen once or twice.
 I had become aware of automated testing, via a service called Travis, hooked into Github.
 The idea is that, every time a change is made to the source code, a suite of tests is run to ensure that no regressions have been caused.

 I thought for some time that this would be an incredibly useful service for qgis2web.
 With so many variables (layer types, renderers, styles, options), it was already impossible to be rigorous in checking manually that nothing was broken.